 Top 10 mapping moments in OS history

-With that in mind, this is my own top 10 of mapping moments that have recorded our nation’s evolving landscape, and helped us become the trusted geospatial partner we are today:
+We've compiled our top 10 mapping moments that have recorded our nation’s evolving landscape, and helped us become the trusted geospatial partner we are today:

 Our first map.
 We wouldn’t be here without it.
 Ordnance Survey’s original purpose was to create a map that would help our military to defend and protect a nation.
 England’s most south-easterly county, Kent, was the area most vulnerable to French invasion, so that was our subject – highlighting the county’s communication routes, and including elaborate hill shading to interpret the landscape precisely for those men at arms.

 In time, this military focus would soften.
 Wider audiences came to appreciate and use our work.
 But our attention to detail has always been an asset to the armed forces: we printed 33,000,000 maps during World War I and an astonishing 342,000,000 for World War II.
 It wasn’t until 1983 that the last military personnel left OS, making us a wholly civilian organisation, and the War Department’s broad arrow remained in the OS logo for 21 years afterward as a nod to our military past.

 2. Early leisure maps

 Think of OS maps and many people think of OS Explorer and OS Landranger, with their familiar orange and pink covers.
 After World War I, we marketed OS maps to a new wave of outdoor enthusiasts.
 A professional artist produced eye-catching covers for our one-inch maps and Ellis Martin’s classic designs boosted those sales.
 The iconic drawings are still popular today.